< up >

 Rustlings

-Rustling is a rust exercise series, I did a while ago.
+Rustling is a series of exercise the rust programming language, I completed a while ago.
 Their approach to run the test suite and give immediate feedback was to just run the suite periodically, shortening the feedback loop and giving low-latency feedback.
 I underestimated the productivity of short feedback loops like this.

 Watch go lint

-I adapted the watch pattern for fixing go linter issues and executed something like watch golangci-lint run.
+I adapted the watch pattern for fixing go linter issues by running watch golangci-lint run.

 Random go lint output

-While rustlings output is ordered, golangci-lint’s output is randomly sorted.
+While rustlings provides ordered output, golangci-lint’s output can be randomly sorted.
 I guess all the linter run in parallel and thus no output order is guaranteed.

 File events

-Rather than periodically run the linter, I wanted to only run it when the file actually changed.
+Rather than periodically run the linter, I wanted to run it only when the file had changed.
 Luckily fsnotify provides a watcher to programatically react on file events like create, write, rename and even chmod1.

 With this approach I can get a fresh linter output by saving my code file.